Ditiskim/medigence_website/README.md

 ## About

-MEDIGENCE supports healthcare professionals in clinical decision-making, with a special focus on prescribing.
-We redefine the prescribing process through smarter medication insights.
+MEDIGENCE supports healthcare professionals in clinical decision-making.

 ## Features